 As stated above, the goals and objectives of the P/MAs presented herein are to address any existing or potential Undesirable Results by the GSP implementation deadline for Kern County Subbasin (i.e., by January 2040).
 As such, P/MAs will be implemented incrementally to achieve this goal.
 While the exact schedule and timetable for implementation of all individual P/MAs is not exactly known at this time, general implementation schedules, also known as a "Glide Path," have been developed as summarized for Olcese Water District GSA in Table 2 below and illustrated on Figure 3.
-(Based on the checkbook approach, the Olcese GSA has a historical deficit of 181 AFY and a projected deficit with climate change of 176 AFY; however, the long-term stability of groundwater levels in the Olcese Water District's production wells, which are screened in the Olcese Aquifer, suggests that this checkbook deficit is overestimated, likely due to the unique hydrogeologic conditions of the Olcese Principal Aquifer screened by these wells.
-As such, due to the lack of any indication of historical chronic groundwater level declines or other undesirable results, the Olcese GSA has not established specific P/MAs targeted at reducing a deficit).
-A generic "Glide Path" is aimed to address 25 percent of the projected deficit during each five-year milestone through 2040, which in turn will affect conditions of the relevant Sustainability Indicators based on the assumption that those conditions are directly related to the balance of supplies and demands within the GSA.
+(The Olcese GSA does not have a current or projected deficit, nor P/MAs targeted at reducing a deficit).
+This "Glide Path" is aimed to address 25 percent (0 AFY) of the projected deficit of 0 AFY during each five-year milestone through 2040, which in turn will affect conditions of the relevant Sustainability Indicators based on the assumption that those conditions are directly related to the balance of supplies and demands within the GSA.
 The anticipated P/MA implementation schedule is forecasted to exceed the target deficit reduction as early as 2020.

+Project and Manag gement Action Implementation Scl hedule (AFY)

-istrict GSA Projected-Future Scenerio uction "Glide Path" 354.44 (b)(2) 2020 2025 2030 2035 2040
+District GSA Projected-Future Scenerio duction "Glide Path" 354.44 (b)(2) 2020 2025 2030 2035 2040

-Projected Deficit -1 80
+Projected Deficit ()

-Tar get Deficit Reduction (%) 0 25% 50% 75% 100%
+Та rget Deficit Reduction (%) 0 25% 50% 75% 100%

-Т arget Deficit Reduction 0 -45 -90 -135 -180
+T arget Deficit Reduction 0 0 0 0 0

-Deficit Re duction "Glide Path" Milestones -180 -135 -90 -45 0
+Deficit Re duction "Glide Path" Milestones 0 0 0 0 0

-Project and Management t Action, by Type (AFY)
+Project a nd Managemen t Action, by Type (A (FY)

-Diseased.
-Land Retirement 9 8 8
+Land Retirement

-Planned - Demand - Demand Reduction
+Planned Demand Demand Reduction

-Reduction - Ag to Urban Conversion 3 4 35 3 8
+Reduction Ag to Urban Conversion

-Reduction Water Conservation-Efficiency
+Water Conservation-Efficiency

 Subtotal 0 0 0 0 0

-Supplemental Water Recharge 41
+Supplemental Water Recharge

-Planned Water Supplemental Water Use 3 8 3 1 86
+Planned Water Supplemental Water Use

 Supply Third-Party Banking

-Augmentation New Local Supply 3 6 3 3
+Augmentation New Local Supply

 Exercise of Rights

 Subtotal 0 0 0 0 0

 P/MA Implementation Schedule 0 0 0 0 0

-83 - 22 · 20 2
+-

-Total As-Needed P/MA Deficit Benefits 0 0 0 0 0
+Total As -Needed P/MA Deficit Benefits 0 0 0 0 0

-.0 30 102

-Planned P/ MA Deficit Reduction Schedule -180 -180 -180 -180 -180
+Planned P /MA Deficit Reduction Schedule 0 0 0 0 0

+Implementation Dat te includes estimated time to start accruing benefits • • • Target = 0